jsiskreynes-astro/jsiskreynes-astro.github.io/activities.md

 # Upcoming Presentations

 **August 2026 — COSPAR Scientific Assembly, Florence (Invited)**
-*Cosmology and Fundamental Physics with NewAthena: From Black Hole Growth to the Cosmological Expansion of the Universe to the Dark Matter Paradigm.*
+E1.18 session on Revolutionising High-Energy Astrophysics with NewAthena: *Cosmology and Fundamental Physics with NewAthena: From Black Hole Growth to the Cosmological Expansion of the Universe to the Dark Matter Paradigm.*

 ---